 Ask happy customers for reviews

 The best way to overshadow a nasty comment is to drown it out with praise.
 Ask your customers what you’re doing right and what you could improve.
-If they seem to have positive sentiments about your company, encourage them to leave a review and show your gratitude to the ones who do.
-Here are some helpful tips to get Google reviews.
+Then, let them know how to find your Google My Business page to leave a review.
+Here are some helpful tips to get more Google reviews.

 NOTE: Never buy or fabricate feedback, and don’t bribe your customers for positive reviews.
-Those actions will only contribute to reputational risk.
+Those actions will only increase your reputational risk.

 Optimize your social media profiles